containium/containium/README.md

 When all the systems are started, the file system deployer is asked to trigger the deployment of all the files in the deployments directory (ignoring `.status` or hidden files).

+#### Deploying directories.

+It is common to deploy JAR files, but Containium (and Boxure) also support deploying directories.
+Such a directory needs to have a `project.clj` file.
+Boxure will use the `:source-paths`, `:resource-paths` and `:compile-path` entries within the project map as the classpath entries for that module.

 #### Deploying `clj` files.

 Instead of a symlink, one can also put a `.clj` file in the deployments directory.
 This EDN formatted file must contain a map with two entries: